-- 72 Private-Purpose Trust Fund.
+- ▶72 Private-Purpose Trust Fund.
 Used to report any trust arrangement under which the principal and/or income benefit individuals or organizations and the funds are not used as part of the operations of the district.
 An example of a private-purpose trust would be a formal agreement to provide scholarships to students in the district.
-Note: this fund may be used for expendable or non-expendable scholarship programs - 73 Agency Fund.
+Note: this fund may be used for expendable or non-expendable scholarship programs.
+Assets held under a trust must also be legally protected from the creditors of the government. - ►73 Agency/Custodial Fund.
 Used to account for assets held for other funds, governments or individuals.
-Agency funds are custodial in nature and do not involve measurement of operations.
-Agency funds generally serve as clearing accounts.

-74 Pupil Activity Agency Fund.
+Agency/Custodial funds are custodial in nature and do not involve measurement of operations.
+Agency/Custodial funds generally serve as clearing accounts. - ▶74 Pupil Activity Agency/Custodial Fund.
 Used to record financial transactions related to school-sponsored pupil organizations and activities.
 These activities are self-supporting and do not receive any direct or indirect district support within fund 74.
-For agency funds, revenue and expenditures are reported in total; therefore, the Pupil Activity Agency Fund does not require the same level of detail as the Pupil Activity Special Revenue Fund (fund 23).
-Revenue may be recorded to a single source code, such as 1700.
-All expenditures may be reported using a single program-object combination, such as 1900.0890.
-Appropriate location codes must be used.
-Appendix C, "Pupil Activity," shows by example the different levels of detail required for pupil activity recording in fund 23 and in fund 74.
+For the Pupil Activity Agency/Custodial Fund, the same level of detail as the Pupil Activity Special Revenue Fund (fund 23) will be provided with the exception of additional detailed reporting to determine the net investment income (Gross investment income less investment costs) for Custodial Funds.
+Appendix C, "Pupil Activity," shows information on reporting of pupil activity in fund 23 and in fund 74.
 Appendix C also includes statutory references related to reporting fees.